cbartram/form-validation/README.md

 Max is an advanced rule because it requires not only knowing to validate a value as being less than a maximum value but ALSO what that maximum value is.

 You can quickly combine combinations of Basic and Advanced rules to validate form data.
-Combinations can be chained together using the pipe `|` and properties for Advanced Rules are set using `:`
+Combinations can be chained together using the pipe `|` and values for Advanced Rules are set using `:`

 Lets take a look at an example to help clarify these concepts!
 ```javascript